Jean-Baptiste-Lasselle/the-traefik-experiment/README.md

 >

 KISS => "Keep it simple and stupid".
-Oh, switching from htpsswd Apache utility made us grab another win for our customer :
+Oh, switching from htpsswd Apache utility made us grab two additional wins for our customer :
-Apache License is crap, Linux' is GNU GPL v2 licence, and so is `sha512sum`;
+* WIN 1 Apache License is crap, Linux' is GNU GPL v2 licence, and so is `sha512sum`;
-Thank you Linux!
+* WIN 2 we have one less dependency in our infrastructure (the less, the better) Thank you All Linux/UNIX Community around the world for 60 years!

-Alright, lets Bourne again:
+Alright, lets Bourne back:

 ```bourne
 ccc